 For now however, let’s consider just these four broader domains in order to start focusing our efforts, in particular our personal reading, as we train our minds and hearts for the sake of the Gospel call.
 In this first of four blog posts we look at the first knowledge area, our primary discipline of Theology.

-First Domain: Systematic & Biblical Theology
+Systematic & Biblical Theology

 Theology is our primary pursuit.
 The study of God is what we are essentially about as Christ followers.
 However, domain one encompasses two kinds of theology, both with their own distinctive approaches to the ultimate goal of knowledge of God.
 These are Systematic and Biblical theology.

 Systematic Theology really takes off in the early Middle Ages, with the publication of Peter Lombard’s Four Books of Sentences, written sometime prior to 1160, and which dominated systematic theology until the Protestant Reformation.
 Before Lombard’s Sentences, St. Augustine was the most influential systematic theologian of the Western Church for its first 900 years, and his theology still impacts us today, and for good reason.
 After Augustine and Peter Lombard, Thomas Aquinas was the greatest pre-Reformation systematic theologian in Church History, writing his Summa Theologica in mid-13th century.
 The earliest systematic theological writings that were particularly Lutheran/Reformational were composed by Philip Melanchton, Luther’s close associate.
 So before the Reformation, the main systematic theologies that influenced the Church’s doctrine and practice were developed by Augustine, Peter Lombard, and Thomas Aquinas.
 Melanchton was the first Lutheran systematic theologian after Martin Luther’s “break” with the Roman version of the church.